microsoft/vscode-arduino/BRANCHNOTES.md

 * Error message formatting was fixed within `verify` only
 * No consistent return values within `verify` (when it bailed out early it returned `void`)

+**2020 02 17** Disabled and marked all previous implementations of IntelliSense support for later removal.

 ### Status
 |      | Tasks   |
 |-----:|:--------|